integreat-io/map-transform/README.md

   define how to transform the other way – from the target to the original (with some gotchas).

-> Editors note: We should think through how we use the word "pipeline", as it is
-> sometimes ment to refer to an array of operations that a value may be passed
-> through, other times any operation that could have been a part of such a
-> pipeline (the thinking is that it's a pipeline with one step), and we also
-> use the word to visualize value being in the pipeline while it is being
-> transformed, and we refer to "the value in the pipeline".
-All of these are
-> related and makes sense when you really think through it, but it may not
-> always be clear when you just read a few paragraphs here and there.

 Let's look at a simple example:

 ```javascript